 15. Nashville, Tennessee

 Not only is the weather in the country music capital beautiful in June, it is also prime time for festivals.
-The American Artisan Festival happens in mid-June, which attracts artists from all around the country who showcase their work, including blown glass, weavings, jewelry, pottery, quilts, and so much more.
+The American Artisan Festival happens mid-month, attracting artists from all around the country who showcase their work, including blown glass, weavings, jewelry, pottery, quilts, and more.
 Other June festivals include the Country Music Association Festival, Nashville Pride, and Taste of Music City.

 14. New Orleans, Louisiana

 All right, I know what you’re thinking.
 Didn’t she already say that NOLA was awesome in the spring?
 Yes, yes I did.
-However, New Orleans is just as epic in June.
+However, it’s just as epic in June.
 There really is so much to do in New Orleans at any time of the year, but June is particularly fun because of the number of festivals and events.

-Grab an outdoors table on Bourbon Street for some delicious Southern food and perhaps even some live jazz.
-And even though it’s also touristy, a trip to the Crescent City isn’t complete without a stop for beignets at Café du Monde.
+Grab an outdoors table on Bourbon Street for some delicious Southern food and live jazz.
+And though it’s also touristy, a trip to the Crescent City isn’t complete without a stop for beignets at Café du Monde.
 (If you’re vegan and not sure about where to eat in New Orleans, check out our vegan food guide!)

 Visit the charming Garden District, too, and the Bywater neighborhood, where you’ll find the city’s best art and culture scene.